hugohernani/wallet_central/README.md

 ```

 ### Registry
-The `WalletCentral` system allows data to be printed out as a hash or as json
+The `WalletCentral` system allows data to be printed out as a hash or as json.

 Examples:
 ```ruby